Sunny (2011 film)

 Sunny (Korean: 써니) is a 2011 South Korean comedy-drama film.
 The film is about a middle-aged woman who tries to fulfill her friend's dying wish of reuniting their group of high school friends.
 The film alternates between two timelines: the present day where the women are middle-aged, and the 1980s when they were in high school.
 It is the second film by writer-director Kang Hyeong-cheol, who previously directed Scandal Makers (2008).

-Released on 4 May 2011, Sunny was the first film of that year to sell five million tickets in South Korea, and became the second highest-grossing Korean film by the end of the year.
+Released on 4 May 2011, Sunny was the first film of that year to sell five million tickets in South Korea, and became the second highest-grossing South Korean film by the end of the year.
 As of 20 September 2012, it is the 13th best-selling film of all-time in South Korea.
 Kang Hyeong-cheol and Nam Na-yeong won Best Director and Best Editing, respectively, at the Grand Bell Awards.
 Actress Kang So-ra won several awards for her role as the teenage girl Ha Chun-hwa.